openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-5/03-troubleshooting-distributed-applications.md

 ``oc get pods``{{execute}}

-You can watch the logs like this:
+You can watch the logs like this.
+Keep running the following command until you see "Push successful" in the logs:

 ``oc logs goodbad-1-build``{{execute}}